LEDline® safety guidance lighting

 Airfield possible Movement AreaLEDline® safety guidance lighting use:

-• using LEDline® on a moveable platform as temporary moveable signage, indicating closed sections of the airfield;
+• Using LEDline® on moveable platforms, as temporary moveable signage indicating closed sections of the airfield;

-• using LEDline® to help wigwags to be more clearly seen and become more conspicuous, by having lit in-pavement LEDline®, across the whole taxiway, flashingwith the taxiway edge wigwags.
-And, since all such lit markings would be visible in any weather, by supplementing and supporting the taxiway edge wigwags, perhaps LEDline®could help reduce runway incursions?
+• Using LEDline® to help wigwags be more clearly seen and become more conspicuous.
+By having the lit in-pavement LEDline® across the whole taxiway width, flashingwith the taxiway edge wigwags, the wigwags would be much more conspicuous.
+And, since all such lit markings would be visible in any weather, by supplementing and supporting the taxiway edge wigwags, perhaps LEDline®could further help reduce runway incursions?

-• highlighting early runway exits onto taxiways for smaller aircraft.
-Here, lit arrows set into the runway pavement, could indicate the early runway exits to taxiways for these smaller aircraft, so they don't hold up the landing times of any of the following heavies, that need to use the whole runway to stop.
+• Highlighting early runway exits onto taxiways for smaller aircraft.
+Here, lit arrows set into the runway pavement could indicate the early runway exits to taxiways for smaller aircraft, so they don't hold up the landings of any of the following heavies that need to use the whole runway to stop.

-ALL OF THE ABOVE INCREASES THE SAFETY AND EFFICIENCY OF THE AIRFIELD IN ALL WEATHERS!
+ALL OF THE ABOVE SUPPLEMENTAL USE OF LEDline®, INCREASES THE SAFETY AND EFFICIENCY OF THE AIRFIELD IN ALL WEATHERS!

 gREEN LEDline® SAFETY GUIDANCE Use at Anchorage International